Art in Architecture Program

 Art in Architecture contract schedules are based on the design and construction schedule of the associated building project.
 This allows the commissioned artwork to be developed in conjunction with the architectural design of the building and installed at the appropriate moment in the overall project schedule.

 Art in Architecture Policies and Procedures Aug 2022 [PDF - 215 KB]

 Who is eligible for an Art in Architecture commission: American artists who are citizens or lawful permanent residents of the United States.

 - All new commissions for the next ten years, join the National Artist Registry.

 - One commission at a time, respond to the solicitation announced in SAM.gov.

 Before you join the National Artist Registry

 - Images of the artist’s work created within the last ten years.
 The images must comply with the following criteria:

 - All images must be in JPEG format, 10 x 7.5 inches at 200 pixels per inch (ppi).

 - Filenames must consist of a combination of a two-digit number followed by the artist’s first name and last name, for example: 01AlexanderCalder, 02AlexanderCalder, etc.

-- A maximum number of 20 images will be accepted.
+- Up to 20 images will be accepted.

 - An image list that provides the artist’s name, title of the work, date, medium/materials, and dimensions.